MetOffice/CSET/docs/source/contributing/architecture.rst

 ---------

 Operators provide the core functionality of CSET.
-Each operator is a function that takes some input and returns some output, possibly also producing side effects like saving plots.
+Each operator is a function that takes some input and returns some output, in some cases producing plots.

 All of the operators in CSET are contained in modules in ``src/CSET/operators/``, which group related operators.
 For example ``plot.py``